Austin Mom Turns Blogging into a Six-Figure, Stay-at-Home Venture

 Finally, Holly finally found a part-time researching opportunity through a friend.
 But a bigger idea had taken root in her mind.
 How could she help women — and men too — find work-from-home opportunities without the same roadblocks she encountered?

 “I thought, ‘I had such a hard time finding something for myself, I can build something better to help people like me,’” she says.

 So, in 2009, Holly launched The Work at Home Woman, a blog devoted to helping people find those coveted but elusive stay-at-home jobs.
 With a strong research background, she could uncover and vet opportunities before sharing them with her readers.

 Holly jumped into her new venture with both feet, creating a web site and writing regularly.
 But how could she actually earn an income from blogging, especially with little knowledge of marketing?

 “My degrees were in anthropology and nursing, so I had no idea what I was doing in terms of marketing my new site.
 It’s not as easy as just starting a site and making money off ads,” Holly says.

-For help, she began the program, How to Write Your Own Money-Making Websites, from American Writers & Artists Inc. (AWAI).
+For help, she began the program, How to Write Your Own Money-Making Websites, from American Writers & Artists Institute (AWAI).
 Taught by Nick Usborne, the program covered the essentials Holly needed to get traffic to her new site and start making money from it, from creating content to search-engine optimization (SEO) to advertising.